 - Make sure that you have a fantastic mentor to help you build your business (one that has actually been a VA or a business owner and knows precisely what you need and can assist you to deal with the tough situations that may arise in your business)

-- Never let your current circumstances or any limiting beliefs that anyone might have believed of you, halter you from starting this business and making a huge success of yourself.
+- Never let your current circumstances or any limiting beliefs that anyone might have said to you, halter you from starting this business and making a huge success of yourself.
 I always say, if no one else believes in you and only you did, you are the only one that matters anyway

 What words of warning would you give to anyone attempting to set up a VA business?